pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

         new HashMap<Point, Integer> (HASH_SIZE);
 {% endhighlight %}

-It will contain a number of live neighbours for each point (zero assumed for points not included in this map).
+It will contain the number of live neighbours for each square.
+Zero will be assumed for squares not included in this map;
+the reverse will be maintained in the first implementation -- a square will be removed from the map when its neighbour count becomes zero.
+This isn't necessarily the best strategy -- we may reconsider it later.

 We'll update this structure each time we create or destroy a living cell:

 {% highlight Java %}
 private void inc (Point w)